How to trade commodities in Canada

 Commodity ETFs allow you to invest in a collection of companies.
 Like stocks, they’re a beginner-friendly asset that can be bought and sold through a brokerage account.
 But unlike stocks, they offer a more diverse investment opportunity, spreading your investment across multiple companies to dilute the risk of volatility.

 ETFs are a practical way to gain exposure to a variety of companies in the industry you’re interested in.
-Funds typically have a theme and contain a basket of stocks that conform to that theme — there are oil ETFs, gold ETFs — an ETF for any segment of the market you can think of.
+Funds typically have a theme and contain a basket of stocks that conform to that theme.
+There are oil ETFs, gold ETFs, agriculture ETFs—an ETF for any segment of the market you can think of.
 There’s no shortage of choices available and you can buy and sell ETFs through your brokerage account in the same way you do stocks.
+Popular commodity ETFs include the CI Auspice Broad Commodity ETF, the Horizons Crude Oil ETF and the iShares Global Agriculture Index ETF.

 Futures contracts